 Upon admission, PolyU will help you to apply for a student visa.
 As it may take 8 to 10 weeks for the Immigration Department of the Hong Kong Special Administrative Region to process your student visa application, you are strongly advised to submit your application as soon as you have received either an offer or a conditional offer of admission from PolyU.
 Please note that the Immigration Department may not accept student visa applications from certain nationals.
 Please click here to visit the Immigration Department’s website.

 You will be informed of the details of visa applications, immigration regulations, health care, cost of living and other non-academic matters of concern to non-local students if you are offered admission to our programmes.

 Non-local students are not eligible for government grants and loans.
 You should therefore ensure that you have sufficient funds for tuition fees, accommodation and other expenses, including medical insurance.

 According to the Hong Kong Immigration Policy, students holding a student visa and studying in full-time locally accredited local programmes at undergraduate level or above are allowed to take up internships, part-time on-campus employment and summer jobs.
 Please click here to view the Immigration Policy on Study.
-However, research students in receipt of a studentship or financial assistantship from the University are normally not allowed to take up any employment without prior approval.
+However, research students receiving studentships or financial assistance from the University are not allowed to take up any employment without prior approval.

-Full-time UGC-funded research students are eligible to apply for PolyU Student Halls of Residence subject to availability.
+Full-time UGC-funded research students are eligible to apply for accommodation in PolyU's Student Halls of Residence, subject to availability.
 Please click here for details of hall residence.

 The University is facing an acute shortage of hall places.
 Full-time students within the normal study period are eligible for about one year of residence (from the check-in date to the end of the 12th month) in University-managed accommodation (including the Student Halls and off-campus housing), subject to availability.
 They can make alternative accommodation arrangements if necessary.
 Please click here for more information.